artic-network/fieldbioinformatics/docs/installation.md

 artic -v
 ```

-To check that you have all the required dependencies, you can try the pipeline tests with both workflows:
+To check that you have all the required dependencies, you can try the pipeline tests like so:

 ```
 ./test-runner.sh clair3
-./test-runner.sh medaka
 ```

 For further tests, such as the variant validation tests, see [here](http://artic.readthedocs.io/en/latest/tests?badge=latest).